 - If the allocation is approved, you will be notified and then be able to add users to the allocation on the project page.
 (See this FAQ for detailed instructions.)

 If a project is still ongoing at the end of an allocation, the allocation manager (PI, etc) may request renewal of the allocation.
 Whereas initial allocation decisions require a justification, the process for renewal is based more on production during the previous allocation.
 Applying for allocation renewal involves the following steps:

-- Update the associated project in ARC’s research database, including the project itself as well as its associated grants and publications.
+- Update the associated project, including the project itself as well as its associated grants and publications.

 - The application will be reviewed by the appropriate committee and you will be notified if the allocation is approved.

 Once you have an allocation, you should periodically review its status.
 As noted above, PIs can add users to or remove users from their allocation in the Users section of the page for the associated project.
 (See this FAQ for detailed instructions.)